Government may have broken law over sewage - watchdog

 - Published

-The UK's environment watchdog suspects the government and regulators have broken the law by not keeping sewage companies in check.
+The UK's environment watchdog suspects the government and regulators have broken the law over how they regulate sewage releases.

 The Office for Environmental Protection announced its preliminary findings into an investigation on Tuesday.